m1010j/async-explorations-writeup/README.md

 - On macOS, Safari executes synchronous recursive functions faster than Chromium-based browsers and Firefox, and it executes some asynchronous recursive functions faster than Firefox but slower than Chromium-based browsers.
 - On iOS, even Chromium-based browsers never appear to use multiple logical cores.
 - On Android, Chromium-based browsers execute some asynchronous recursive functinos even faster than the number of logical cores available to them would suggest.
+- In Node.js, there is no slowdown when using the experimental worker module, but when not using workers, Node.js can be slower than Chromium-based browsers.
 - Memoization doesn't have any apparent performance benefit for asynchronous recursive functions.

+**tl;dr: Asynchronous recursive functions perform the best when run in the main thread in Chromium-based browsers.
+But their synchronous counterparts are generally much faster.**

 To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
 Here I discuss the most surprising results.
 Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or [running benchmarks][explorations-benchmarks] on their own devices.